Nezuko in Kanji and Hiragana - Zangyo-Ninja

 Rurgatory in Kanji, read as Rengoku in Japanese - Zangyo-Ninja

-Description for Rurgatory One refers to the place or state In Christian doctrine, the place and state where souls who have committed venial sins—not severe enough to warrant hell but not yet worthy of heaven—undergo purification through suffering while awaiting the Last Judgment.
-Also called the Purgatorial Realm.
-While the Bible contains no explicit … Read More
+Description for Rurgatory.
+The “Rengoku” isn’t just a character from the manga or anime.
+One refers to the place or state In Christian doctrine, the place and state where souls who have committed venial sins—not severe enough to warrant hell but not yet worthy of heaven—undergo purification through suffering while awaiting the Last Judgment. … Read More

 vector